 If your sewing machine has a top-loading or drop-in bobbin case, you will hold the bobbin spool so that the thread comes off to the left (or counterclockwise), making a “P” shape.

-Drop the filled bobbin in and hold it in place with the index finger of your right hand as you complete threading the bobbin:
+To begin, drop the filled bobbin in and hold it in place with the index finger of your right hand until you’ve threaded the bobbin:

 If you’ve inserted the bobbin correctly, when you pull on the thread, it will spin counter-clockwise.

 The two things that I love about top loading bobbins are: